Phoslight/Bart-opt/README.md

-# Bart model optimization experiments
+# Lightweight Transformers for Text Generation

-Distillations, movement pruning, and quantization (PTQ and QAT) on text summarization using pre-trained bart model.
+Distillations, movement pruning, and quantization (PTQ and QAT) on text summarization and prediction using pre-trained BART / GPT-2 model.

 ## Environment